-Treat it as one of the resume tips that would give an edge over competition straight away.
+Treat it as one of the resume tips that would give you an edge over the competition straight away.

-So, in order to get a clear lead against your competitors, please make sure you integrate this approach in your resume building plan.
+So, in order to get a clear lead against your competitors, please make sure you integrate this approach into your resume-building plan.

 PAR approach to effective resume writing has been tested with outstanding results.

 PAR or Problem Action Result has been one of the most effective ways to get the eyeballs of employers shining immediately.

 So, start off with an issue that existed in your past job, and then describe what you did to tide things over.
 In the end, zero in on the beneficial results.
 Here’s a good example to drive the point home:

 “Transformed an inefficient, disorganised hotel into a smooth-running operation by overhauling management approach and introducing staff training; this boosted hotel’s bottom line, increased sales by 35%, reduced staff turnover by 20% and improved staff morale.”

 Check for more hospitality-related interview questions and try to see if your resume can answer a couple of these concisely.

 It makes a great impression as the employers know few of your answers already but they better be impressive and well constructed.